Employment

 Do You Have What It Takes?

 We are looking for men and women who thrive on challenges and pride themselves in serving others, and are willing to work hard to learn the necessary skills for this challenging but critical role.
-Becoming a police officer can be a tough, demanding and unpredictable job, but it is also one of the most rewarding positions you will ever have.
-Every day that you wear your uniform and badge, you will be making the City of Chesapeake a safer and better place to live for you, your family, your friends and your neighbors.
+Becoming a police officer can be a tough, demanding, and unpredictable job, but it is also one of the most rewarding positions you will ever have.
+Every day that you wear your uniform and badge, you will be making the City of Chesapeake a safer and better place to live for you, your family, your friends, and your neighbors.
 Nothing is more valuable than that.

-Salaries & Benefits
+Salaries

 - $600* yearly stipend for possessing an Associate's Degree OR